DataJuggler/PixelDatabase/README.md

 # PixelDatabase

+2.16.2024: PixelDatabase.DrawLine and DrawRepeatingLine were updated.
+A Bitmap is now returned from the methods, so you can get the updates that were applied.

 12.7.2023: New Properties - MaxBlueDifference, MaxGreenDifference, MaxRedDifference.
 This allows you to query on positive numbers, verse RedMaxDifference made you work with negative numbers and it is a little unnatural feeling.